Atlantic chub mackerel

-Atlantic chub mackerel (Scomber colias), also known as Tinker mackerel, is a pelagic schooling species of mackerel found in the Atlantic Ocean, the Mediterranean Sea, and the Black Sea.
-It was originally thought to be a subspecies of the chub mackerel Scomber japonicus colias.
+Atlantic chub mackerel (Scomber colias), also known as tinker mackerel, is a pelagic schooling species of mackerel found in the Atlantic Ocean, the Mediterranean Sea, and the Black Sea.
+It was originally thought to be a subspecies of the chub mackerel, Scomber japonicus.

 Description

 The Atlantic chub mackerel is a long, streamlined fish with a deeply forked tail, is all covered with very small fish scale.
 The first dorsal fin has 9 or 10 spines and is separated from the second dorsal fin by a space at least as long as its base.
 The origin of the anal fin is directly below or just behind the origin of the second dorsal fin.
 This fish is silvery in colour, the upper surface has oblique zigzagging lines while the belly is paler and spotted or marked with wavy lines.

 Ecology

 Atlantic chub mackerel is an important pelagic forage species.